lacanoid/datalink/docs/options.md

 ### LCO=142 WRITE ACCESS TOKEN

-Modify file contents from the database environment, when write token present.
+Modify file contents from the database environment.
+Write write token must be present.

-This required access to the (previous) datalink value to be able to modify it.
+This requires access to the (previous) datalink value to be able to modify it.

+Note that this requires at least READ ACCESS DB option.

 Pro: Provides transactional write access for files